PRMG Full Color Logo

 Refinancing into a Fixed Rate Mortgage provides homeowners with stability and potential interest rate savings.
 By locking in a consistent interest rate, homeowners shield themselves from interest rate fluctuations, ensuring predictable monthly mortgage payments.
 Refinancing also offers the opportunity to secure lower interest rates compared to the initial mortgage, resulting in substantial long-term savings.
 Additionally, homeowners can consolidate high-interest debts into their refinanced mortgage, simplifying finances with a single monthly payment at a potentially lower interest rate.

-• Equity in the Home: Homeowners typically need to have a certain amount of equity in their home, often at least 20% of the property’s value, to qualify for refinancing.
+Homeowners typically need to have a certain amount of equity in their home to qualify for refinancing.
 Equity is the difference between the home’s value and the outstanding mortgage balance.

-• Good Credit Score: Lenders usually require a minimum credit score, such as 620 or higher, to approve the refinancing application.
+Lenders usually require a good credit score to approve the refinancing application.
 A good credit score demonstrates financial responsibility and increases the likelihood of loan approval.

 TYPES OF Fixed-Rate MortgageS